 - Application form with $75 fee.
-Bentley accepts transfer applications from either the Common App or our Bentley Transfer Application.
-Students should only apply using one application and we do not have any preference on application type.
+Bentley accepts transfer applications from the Common App.
 Please note: the Common Application website is only supported by Internet Explorer 10, FireFox and Chrome.
 You do not need to enter transcript coursework on the Common Application since official transcripts are required as part of the application process.

 - A Midterm Report should be submitted once you have taken mid-year exams or completed midterm assignments and the professor has returned those grades.
 You can submit this form direct to our office by email.
 It is not required if you are not currently enrolled in college courses.

 - The Transfer College Report should be sent directly to our office by email or U.S. mail.
 This form is typically filled out by the Registrar's Office and/or the Dean of Students Office indicating a student's academic and disciplinary standing.
 Please note: we require this form from each post-secondary institution that you have attended, as it will be evaluated by the admission committee during the application review process.

 - An academic letter of recommendation should be sent directly from a college/university professor or instructor to Bentley by email or U.S. mail.
 You may also submit additional recommendations from a high school teacher or employer, but they are not required.